AdiY2j/NewsX/README.md

 # 📰 React News App

-A responsive and lightweight News App built with React and TailwindCSS that fetches real-time news using the [GNews API](https://gnews.io/).
+A responsive and lightweight News App built with React and TailwindCSS that fetches real-time news using the [News API](https://newsapi.org/).
 It supports navigation across various news categories like General, Politics, Sports, Technology, and more.

 ## ✨ Features